elfhosted/elfhosted.com/docs/legal/acceptable-use.md

 In the event that the Customer uses excessive amount of bandwidth for the month (25TB/mo); ElfHosted reserves the right to subject the Customers bandwidth to prioritization or bandwidth limitations.

 In the event that the Customer is discovered to be using an unfairly large portion of the GPU for transcoding purposes, ElfHosted may issue a warning to the Customer indicating that they are unfairly using a limited resource.
-Similarly, the transcoding of 4K content is strictly prohibited under any circumstance.
+Similarly, the transcoding of 4K content is strictly prohibited under any circumstance (*An automated process runs every minute to terminate 4K transcodes*).
 Depending on the nature of the infraction, customers may be suspended and/or terminated.

 ### Security